CMSgov/beneficiary-fhir-data/ops/terraform/services/pipeline/modules/bfd_pipeline_manager/README.md

   for that file's "group", the `bfd-deploy-pipeline-terraservice` Jenkins pipeline is started using the `bfd-job-broker` with the arguments set to _create_ the CCW Pipeline instance
-- Else, if the file was uploaded to either of the `Done` folders, there is no files in the corresponding `Incoming` folder, and all non-optional RIF files are present in the `Done` folder, the `bfd-deploy-pipeline-terraservice` Jenkins pipeline is started using the `bfd-job-broker` with the arguments set to _destroy_ the CCW Pipeline instance
+- Else, if the file was uploaded to either of the `Done` folders, there is no files in the corresponding `Incoming` folder, all non-optional RIF files are present in the `Done` folder, _and_ there are no ongoing loads _at all_ (including other groups), the `bfd-deploy-pipeline-terraservice` Jenkins pipeline is started using the `bfd-job-broker` with the arguments set to _destroy_ the CCW Pipeline instance

 In short, this Lambda indirectly invokes a Jenkins pipeline that will either _create_ or _destroy_ the CCW Pipeline instance for the current `env`, thus ensuring the CCW Pipeline instance is only